YCAMInterlab/ofxTimeline/README.md

 # ofxTimeline #
 ![Timeline](http://www.jamesgeorge.org/images/ofxtimeline/github/Header.png)
-Cover of the timeline sequence from [Blue Beams](https://vimeo.com/35931265)  by [Playmodes](http://www.playmodes.com/)
+Timleine sequence from [Blue Beams](https://vimeo.com/35931265)  by [Playmodes](http://www.playmodes.com/)

-ofxTimeline is a simple to use openFrameworks add on for graphically editing values over time.
+ofxTimeline is a simple to use openFrameworks add on to create an editable timeline user interface.

-It's a lot like other openFrameworks GUIs that connect your parameters in code to an editable graphical interface.
-However ofxTimeline has the concept of time built into it, letting you create smoothly changing values or events occurring at specific moments.
-Borrowing concepts from Flash, Ableton Live, Adobe After Effects and Final Cut Pro to give your app powerful time controls with just a few lines of code.
+If you're familiar with timelines from programs like After Effects, Final Cut, or Blender then ofxTimeline should feel familiar to you.
+With just a few lines of code you can add a visual editor to smoothly interpolate curves, colors, video, oscillators, audio, and 3d cameras.

+You can also extend ofxTimeline with custom tracks to work with other types of time based data.

 ## General tools for specific projects ##

-ofxTimeline is an inquiry into how reusable components for building intuitive applications can change the way we create.
+ofxTimeline is functional tool, but also part of a larger inquiry into how bringing in tools gui based tools in creative coding applications can improve the way we work with the medium.

-Interface based applications for creative media are most commonly expensive big box applications like After Effects or Cinema4d, which deny creative reinterpretation or modification by their users.
+Interface based applications for creative media are most commonly expensive big box applications like After Effects or Cinema4d, which can be prohibitvely complex and aren't open source.
 Open source alternatives are tied up in huge projects like [Blender](http://blender.org), [VLMC](http://www.videolan.org/vlmc/) and [Audacity](http://audacity.sourceforge.net/).
 Even very talented programmers have trouble extracting reusable pieces from these applications for creative reimagination.
 Moreover their [GPL licensing](http://www.gnu.org/copyleft/gpl.html) is a deal breaking restriction for inclusion in creative coding platforms like openFrameworks, Processing, and Cinder that require commercially viable licenses.

-If an ecosystem of components for building small and intuitive media applications were to exist, what new processes could we invent?
+If a lot of small components for building small and intuitive media applications were to exist along with ofxTimeline, what new processes could we invent?
 What collaborations between creative coders and other designers and artists would emerge?

 ofxTimeline is the product of the [Guest Research Projector v.2 at YCAM Interlab](http://interlab.ycam.jp/en/projects/guestresearch/vol2) by [James George](http://www.jamesgeorge.org).